Luke Mariette

-Luke Mariette (born 8 October 2003) is a Welsh professional footballer who plays as a midfielder for EFL Championship club Blackpool.
+Luke James Mariette (born 8 October 2003) is a Welsh professional footballer who plays as a midfielder for Buckley Town.

 Career

 On 19 April 2021, Mariette signed his first professional contract with Blackpool.
-Mariette went on loan to Curzon Ashton for the remainder of the 2021–22 season in March 2022.
-He debuted with the senior Blackpool side in a 5–0 EFL Championship loss to Peterborough United on 7 May 2022, coming on as a late sub in the 69th minute.
+He went on loan to Curzon Ashton for the remainder of the 2021–22 season in March 2022.

+He debuted with the senior Blackpool side in a 5–0 EFL Championship loss to Peterborough United on 7 May 2022, coming on as a substitute in the 69th minute.

+In September 2023, Mariette joined Southport on loan.
+He joined Macclesfield on loan until the end of the season in November 2023.
+In January 2024, he joined Guiseley on loan for the remainder of the season.

+On 29 August 2024, Mariette joined Cymru Premier club Flint Town United.

 International career

 Mariette is a youth international for Wales, having represented the Wales U18s in March 2018.